 Paloma Anós Casero

-A citizen of Spain, Paloma holds Masters Degrees on Public Policy (specialization in Economics of Social Policy) from the London School of Economics (LSE); International Economics (specialization in International Trade) from the Université Libre de Bruxelles (ULB, Brussels); and Macroeconomics and Finance from the Universidad Pontificia de Comillas (ICADE, Madrid).
-She speaks fluently English, Portuguese, French, Spanish and Russian.
+A citizen of Spain, Paloma holds Masters Degrees on Economics and Public Policy (specialization in Economics of Social Policy) from the London School of Economics (LSE, London); International Economics (specialization in Trade) from the Université Libre de Bruxelles (ULB, Brussels); and Macroeconomics and Finance from the Universidad Pontificia de Comillas (ICADE, Madrid).
+She speaks English, Portuguese, French, Spanish, and Russian.